sulfrox/BloxdStorage/README.md

 ## How To Install

-Since BloxdStorage needs to deal with chunk loading issues, it has to be ran in the `tick()` callback.
-If you don't need tick functionality, just paste `direct_install.min.js` into ur world code and you wouldn't need to worry about anything else.
+If you don't need tick functionality, just paste the contents of `BloxdStorage.min.js` in the release files at the start of your world code and you will be good to go.

-If you need tick functionality, however, you need to paste `indirect_install.min.js` into ur world code, then call `hash_table_tick()` in ur `tick()` function. e.g.
+If you need to use the `tick` function, however, you need to call `hash_table_tick()` at the start of your tick function e.g.

 ```js
 function tick() {